Study: White Sands could spur spending by visitors, new jobs

-The push to turn White Sands National Monument — home of the world’s largest gypsum dune field — into a national park is ramping up and one think tank says such a change could boost recognition of the southern New Mexico destination.
+The push to turn White Sands National Monument into a national park is ramping up and one think tank says such a change could boost recognition of the southern New Mexico destination.

-The group looked at eight redesignated national parks and found that visits increased on average by about 20 percent within five years.
+The group looked at eight re-designated national parks and found visits increased on average by about 20 percent within five years.
 The parks also had more overnight visits and spending per visitor than monuments.

 Most Read Nation & World Stories